-Applications are processed by the Coordinator of Graduate Studies.
+Applications are processed by the Graduate Studies Enrollment and Retention Coordinator.
 Unusual cases will be reviewed by the Graduate Committee.

 Unconditional Admission.
 Admission to the graduate program will be granted to students who hold a baccalaureate degree from an accredited institution and who meet any ONE of the following standards: